Balearic Islands travel guide

 There have been a number of serious accidents involving people attending illegal commercially promoted parties in villas and private homes on the islands of Ibiza and Mallorca.

-Licensed clubs and bars are required to meet safety and security standards, including emergency exits and capacity limits, and to have trained, licensed security staff.
+Licensed clubs and bars have to meet safety and security standards, including emergency exits and capacity limits, and have trained, licensed security staff.
 Illegal commercial parties may not meet these standards.
 Take care of your belongings, make sure you know where emergency exits are and do not take unnecessary risks.

-You may receive a fine for attending illegal commercially promoted parties.
+You may get a fine for attending illegal commercially promoted parties.

-In some parts of Spain it’s against the law to be in the street wearing only a bikini or swimming shorts.
+In some parts of Spain it’s illegal to be in the street wearing only a bikini or swimming shorts.
 Being bare-chested is also illegal in some areas in Spain.
-You may be fined if you’re caught wearing swimwear on the seafront promenade or adjacent streets.
+You could be fined if you’re caught wearing swimwear on the seafront promenade or adjacent streets.

 For security reasons, some public authorities in Spain do not allow the burka or niqab to be worn in their buildings.
 If you visit town council buildings wearing a burka or niqab, you may be asked to remove it while inside.